Material and Handwriting - spatula - brushes -fether - oil painting tools Leonoor Ruigrok -Dutch artist

 Material is never accidental.
 Each tool is chosen with intention.

 Certain brushes give resistance, others softness.
 A spatula creates pressure and edge.
 Feathers interrupt control and introduce unpredictability.
+And for me, also playfulness.
 Because of these differences, every tool leaves a distinct trace.
 The surface responds differently each time.

 Nevertheless, the tool does not lead.
 The handwriting does.